andmos/bats-examples/README.md

  ✓ extract_author with 'Above The Clouds' file as argument ✓ extract_title no argument
- ✓ extract_title with 'Above The Clouds' file as argument ✓ _validate_input_file with no argument
+ ✓ extract_title with 'Above The Clouds' file as argument ✓ _file_exists with no argument
- ✓ _validate_input_file with 'extract-booknotes.sh' file as argument
+ ✓ _file_exists with 'extract-booknotes.sh' file as argument

 6 tests, 0 failures
 ```